DataDog/hiring-engineers/answers.md

    - kernel:linux4.16.18
 ```

-Here is my host, named `katelyn.localhost`, and its tags on the Host Map page in DataDog.
+Here is my host, named `katelyn.localhost`, and its tags, shown bottom right, on the Host Map page in DataDog.

 ![My host with tags](host_with_tags.png)

+Then I opted to download a PostgreSQL database on my machine and install the corresponding Datadog integration to begin collecting those metrics and logs.
+After creating user `datadog` and granting the role `pg_monitor` to that user,  here is a verification of the correct permissioning on my PostgreSQL database:

+To make this integration more meaningful, I wanted to allow for metric collection and log integration.
+To do so, I altered my `postgres.d/conf.yaml` configuration file to point to my host/port and configure logging, shown here:
+pic!

+and altered my machine's `postgresql.conf` file to configure logging, shown here:

+pic!

+Click [here](link!) for my full `postgres.d/conf.yaml` file and [here](link!) for my full `postgresql.conf` file.
+My full PostgreSQL configuration file can be found [here](http://link.here).

+The output of a call to `sudo datadog-agent status`, shown below, verifies that the PostgreSQL integration and logging is functioning.

+pic!